FZJ-IEK3-VSA/Robust-Capacity-Expansion/README.md

 ## Authors and acknowledgment
 This code was jointly implemented by Sebastian Kebrich and Felix Engelhardt.
-We thank our co-authors Heidi Heinrichs, Christina Büsing and David Franzmann for their support.
+We thank our co-authors Heidi Heinrichs, Jochen Linßen, Christina Büsing and David Franzmann for their support.

 ## License
 All code is under a Creative Commons Attribution 4.0 International license.
 Note that this explicitly does not include the data files used.
 Please refer to the individual sources when using them.